Published on Brock University (http://brocku.ca)

 Founded in 1968, the Niagara Peninsula Society of the Archaeological Institute of America (AIA) hosts monthly illustrated lectures on diverse topics related to the study and practice of archaeology and art history, including the preservation of cultural heritage, Classical and Near Eastern archaeology, and underwater archaeology.
-Last year's lecturers included Dr. Bill Murray of the University of South Florida (above left) and Dr. Dimitri Nakassis of the University of Toronto (above right with Niagara AIA president Dr. Angus Smith).
+Last year's lecturers included Dr. Bill Murray of the University of South Florida (above left) who presented a Bass Lecture.
 The lectures are free and open to the public.
 All are welcome to attend!
 The 2014-2015 schedule, complete with abstracts, is listed below.
 The Department of Classics is pleased to be affiliated with the Niagara Peninsula Society of the AIA and to help facilitate its programming.

 Lecture Schedule 2014-2015

 All lectures are held in Academic South 215 and begin at 3:00 p.m.
 An interactive campus map can be found at the bottom of this page (please note that Academic South is called "South Block" on this map) and a downloadable campus map is available here on which Academic South/South Block is marked as #21.
 Visitor pay & display parking is available in Lots D and P, as well as in metered parking in front of the Schmon Tower.

 Sunday, October 5 **Please join us after the talk for our annual fall potluck to be held in the Department of Classics (International Centre, 3rd floor)**